-We estimate that Point in time and Over time revenues have each made the following contribution as a percentage of total revenue in the periods listed:
+We estimate that Point in time and Over time revenues have each contributed the following as a percentage of total revenue in the periods listed:

-Y ear-Ended Marchy ea Year-Ended Marchy ear-Ended Marchy ear-Ended Marc
+Year-Ended MarchYea Year-Ended MarchYear-Ended MarchYear-Ended March

-31, 2024 31, 2023 31, 2022
+31, 2025 31, 2024 31, 2023

-Point in time 61 % 63 % 60 %
+Point in time 71 % 61 % 63 %

-Over time: 39 % 37 % 40 %
+Over time: 29 % 39 % 37 %

-Small projects 15 % 15 % 16 %
+Small projects 14 % 15 % 15 %

-Large projects 24 % 22 % 24 %
+Large projects 15 % 24 % 22 %

-Our Over time revenue includes (i) products and services which are billed on a time and materials basis, and (ii) fixed fee contracts for complex turnkey and other solutions such as engineered products.
+Our Over time revenue includes (i) products and services which are billed on a time and materials basis, and (ii) fixed fee contracts for complex turnkey and other solutions such as some engineered products.
 For our time and materials service contracts, we recognize revenues as the products and services are provided over the term of the contract and have determined that the stated rate for installation services and products is representative of the stand-alone selling price for those services and products.

-Our turnkey projects and certain other projects.
 Our fixed fee projects typically offer our customers a comprehensive solution for heat tracing from the initial planning stage through engineering/design, manufacture, installation and final proof-of-performance and acceptance testing.
 Turnkey services also include project planning, product supply, system integration, commissioning and ongoing maintenance.
 Fixed fee projects, containing multiple deliverables, are customer specific, do not have an alternative use and have an enforceable right to payment, and thus are treated as a single performance obligation with revenues recognized over time as work progresses.

-For revenue recognized under fixed fee contracts, we measure the costs incurred that contribute towards the satisfaction of our performance obligation as a percentage of the total cost of production (the "cost-to-cost method"), and we recognize a proportionate amount of contract revenue, as the cost-to-cost method appropriately depicts performance towards satisfaction of the performance obligation.
-Changes to the original cost amount may be required during the life of the contract and such estimates are reviewed on a regular basis.
+For revenue recognized under fixed fee contracts, we measure the costs incurred that contribute towards the satisfaction of our performance obligation as a percentage of the estimated total cost of production (the "cost-to-cost method"), and we recognize a proportionate amount of contract revenue, as the cost-to-cost method appropriately depicts performance towards satisfaction of the performance obligation.
+Changes to the original cost estimate may be required during the life of the contract and such estimates are reviewed on a regular basis.
 Sales and gross profits are adjusted using the cumulative catch-up method for revisions in estimated contract costs.
 Reviews of estimates have not generally resulted in significant adjustments to our results of operations.